Defecting North Korean soldier in critical condition, U.N. investigating

 The United Nations Command said an investigation into Monday’s event was ongoing.
 It was the first time since 2007 a North Korean soldier had defected across the JSA.
 South Korean Defence Minister Song Young-moo, who was also at parliament said it was the first time North Korean soldiers had fired towards the South’s side of the JSA, prompting complaints from some lawmakers the South’s military should have also fired shots towards the North.

-Roh said no South Korean or U.S. soldiers were wounded during the incident and the defense ministry official said North Korea’s military had not shown any unusual movements on Tuesday.
+Roh said no South Korean or U.S. soldiers were wounded during the incident and the defence ministry official said North Korea’s military had not shown any unusual movements on Tuesday.

+(This story has been refiled to remove errant word in the lede)

 Reporting by Christine Kim; Additional reporting by Cynthia Kim and Yuna Park; Editing by Michael Perry and Sam Holmes